 Program personnel are responsible for ensuring that required documentation and records are available.
 AEIS will randomly select records and provide programs with a list of the names on the day of monitoring.
-A cross-section of needs and demographics (diagnoses, race, services, residence, etc.) are selected.
+A cross-section of needs and demographics (diagnoses, race, services, residence, etc.) are considered.
+It is the expectation that each program will have a record review process in place prior to the monitoring date.
+Monitors will expect programs to describe their ongoing internal review methods that should include, at a minimum, the AEIS Program Self-Assessment tool.